• Skip to primary navigation

 You know that jar of sauerkraut in the back of your fridge that you've been wanting to use but forgot all about?
 Go ahead and grab that out. 🙂 And if you don't have any sauerkraut currently, this is one probiotic staple I highly recommend having on hand.
 Or if you're the adventurous type, you can make your own homemade sauerkraut.
 It's actually a lot easier than you might think!

 If you love the tuna and sauerkraut combo vibe, you can also try this satisfying tuna salad and sauerkraut sandwich.
 Or for other salad ideas, try this delicious French Niçoise salad or this easy Greek salad with feta.
-And if you're as big a kraut fan as me, you have to check out these other sauerkraut recipes.

 Jump to: